 The Board has three standing committees: the Audit Committee, the Compensation Committee and the Governance Committee.
 Each committee has a written charter that is available on our website at www.uniti.com under the "About Us-Corporate Governance" tab and is comprised entirely of directors whom the Board has determined are independent under applicable NASDAQ listing standards and SEC rules.
 A brief description of the function of each committee is set forth below.
-Members of each committee, as of March 30, 2017, are as follows:
+Members of each committee are as follows: